Cows are fascinating, intelligent and social animals!

-In Moo Zealand, us cows play a very important role in the dairy industry because we are the animals that make the milk that you drink!
+Cows in Aotearoa play a very important role in the dairy sector because we are the animals that make the milk you drink!

 Did moo know…